Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Skew Howe duality: quantum case

 by the formula \cite[Proposition 3.4]{SoergelKL} for parabolic Kazhdan-Lusztig polynomials together with \cite[Corollary 2.5]{StDuke}.
 This however fits precisely with the formula \eqref{bvs} and the claim follows.
 Assume now that the stabilizer $W(\mu)$ of $\mu$ is not trivial under the dot-action.
 Then choose $\la'$ an integral weight, maximal in its dot-orbit and with $W(\la')$ trivial.
-Following \cite{Stroppel} choose a graded lift $\hat{\theta}_{\la'}^\mu$ of ${\theta}_{\la'}^\mu$ such that $\hat{\theta}_{\la'}^\la\hat{M}(\la')\cong\hat{M}(\la)$.
+Let $\kappa$ respectively $\kappa'$ be the non-parabolic block triples corresponding to $\la'$ and $\la$.
+Then $\hat{\Theta}_\kappa^{\kappa'}\hat{M}(\la')\cong\hat{M}(\la)$ by definition.
 We claim that

 for any shortest coset representative $x\in W_n/W(\la)$.
 Since this is true if we forget the grading and ${M}(x\cdot\la)$ is indecomposable we only have to figure out possible overall grading shifts, \cite[Lemma 1.5]{Stroppel}.
 If $x$ is the identity we are done by convention.
 Otherwise we find a simple reflection $s_{\alpha_i}$ such that $\ell(s_{\alpha_i}x)<\ell(x)$ and use again that twisting functors, even graded, commute with translation functors.
-From Lemma~\ref{lem:Hecke} and Proposition~\ref{prop:twisting} the result follows then by induction on $\ell(x)$.
-This implies $\hat{\theta}_{\la'}^\la\hat{M}^{\mathfrak{q}_{\underline{k}}}(x\cdot\la') \cong\hat{M}^{\mathfrak{q}_{\underline{k}}}(x\cdot\la)$, since this is again true up to a possible overall shift in the grading which is however zero by \eqref{auf}.
+From Lemma~\ref{lem:Hecke} and Theorem~\ref{prop:twisting} the result follows then by induction on $\ell(x)$.
+This implies $\hat{\Theta}_\kappa^{\kappa'}\hat{M}^{\mathfrak{q}_{\underline{k}}}(x\cdot\la') \cong\hat{M}^{\mathfrak{q}_{\underline{k}}}(x\cdot\la)$, since this is again true up to a possible overall shift in the grading which is however zero by \eqref{auf}.
 Moreover, we can choose $\la'$ such that $yx$ is of minimal length in its coset for any $y\in S_{\underline{k}}$.
 (In practice we consider $\la+\rho$ and replace its entries by a strictly increasing sequence of positive integers.
-We do this by replacing first the lowest numbers from the left to right, then replace the second lowest from the left to right etc.) Now we apply $[\hat{\theta}_{\la'}^\mu]$ to \eqref{alternate} and obtain with \eqref{auf}
+We do this by replacing first the lowest numbers from the left to right, then replace the second lowest from the left to right etc.) Now we apply $[\hat{\Theta}_\kappa^{\kappa'}]$ to \eqref{alternate} and obtain with \eqref{auf}